mitunayon/billys-pcomp-journal/README.md

 ## Week 4
 This week we began our puzzle box project.
 I'm working with Ece and Doruk.

+production

+problems
+- communication between arduinos
+  - the information turned into ascii. we had to figure out what each letter corresponded to.

 Prototype Game
 https://absolutekaoss.itch.io/puzzlebox-prototype-game?secret=OVinQhlO6sBgXtHpsEtwD7moAY